yayuyang/yayuyang.github.io/grandma/article3.md

 ---
 layout: default
-title: Article 3: In Loving Memory of My Grandmother (English Version of Article 1)
+title: Article3: In Loving Memory of My Grandmother (English Version of Article 1)
 permalink: /grandma/article3
 ---

-# Article 3: In Loving Memory of My Grandmother (English Version of Article 1)
+# Article3: In Loving Memory of My Grandmother (English Version of Article 1)

 Shi Shunlan, female, born in 1942, passed away peacefully around midnight on May 27, 2023.